cbergmeir/RSNNS/README.md

 ==32137==    by 0x1018347A: SnnsCLib__learnAllPatterns (SnnsCLibWrapper.cpp:1278)

 - Remove printf throughout the code (replace commented printf's with Rprintf, diff of commit May-15h)
+- Put NeuralNetTools in suggests field and mention it in the documentation
 - use the "colorspace" package for heatmaps
 - add JSS paper as vignette